runtime-terr0rs/hack-pompey-2024/README.md

 This application does not need a MIDI port; however, no sound will be produced.
 This application turns the chord into MIDI data and sends this data to a port.
 MIDI Ports can be detected by Digital Audio Workstations such as [Ableton](https://www.ableton.com/en/) or [CakeWalk](https://www.cakewalk.com/).
 These MIDI signals can then be turned into sounds using these applications.

-We use [loopMIDI by Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html) to create the MIDI.
+We use [loopMIDI by Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html) to create the MIDI port.
 The MIDI port's name has to be "HGTport"; if it is anything else, the application will not send MIDI signals.

 ## Design & Implementation Rationale